davidmccracken789/violet-paprika-d3522/index.md

       market-leading Acceleration Platform to help free your data and deliver your initiatives with increased speed and agility.
     features:
+      - title: Executive Strategy and Guidance
+        content: >-
+          No matter where you on your Integration journey - we can map out a plan in plain English and execute.
+        image_alt: lorem-ipsum
+        actions: []
+        type: feature_item
+        image: images/about.jpg
       - title: Innovate faster with APIs
         image: images/6.jpg
         image_alt: App preview on a phone and tablet